Desdaemon/desdaemon.github.io/_posts/2023-11-22-making-typescript-work-for-you-and-your-day-job.md

 Error: Debug Failure.
 Expected [object Object] === [object Object].
 Parameter symbol already has a cached type which differs from newly assigned type
 ```

-Messages like this are a good stopping point for the day.
+[Messages like this](https://github.com/microsoft/TypeScript/issues/50773) are a good stopping point for the day.
 No, really.
 Pat yourself on the back, because you deserve it and your suffering will be a great
-contribution towards the advancement of humanity as a whole, blah blah blah.
+contribution towards the advancement of humanity as a whole, so on and so forth.
 In the industry we call these *internal compiler errors* or ICEs for short,
 because boy does it always take a lot of time to break the ice! (sorry not sorry)

 Regardless, it seems that our little experiment has managed to reach the limits of what Typescript is presently capable of.
-Perhaps I might even revisit this
+Perhaps I might revisit this
-particular topic in the future, preferably after me or someone else opening a PR to fix this particular wart in what I can only otherwise consider one of my favorite languages.
+particular topic in the future, preferably after me or someone else opening a PR to fix this wart in what I can only otherwise consider one of my favorite languages.
 And that was the story of how I saved my relationship with my day job, and how you can too with the right amount of 🌈 Type Magic.

 [AutoHotkey]: https://www.autohotkey.com